yunfeichengy/whole_beans/README.md

-# Welcome to Whole Beans Marketplace ☕️
+# Whole Beans Marketplace ☕️🌿

 ## To get things started
 Run ```python manage.py runserver``` in root directory to start the server. <br />